SpireX64/spirex-di/docs/docs/04-Getting-Started.md

 ## 2. Define a TypeMap

-Now we declare the TypeMap, mapping keys to the types we want to manage:
+Next, we declare the TypeMap, mapping keys to the types we want to manage:

 ```ts
 type TypeMap = {